Matt Jones (radio host): Politics

+On August 15, Jones announced that he had been approached to write a book and had accepted.
+The book, tentatively titled Mitch, Please!, would take him around all of Kentucky's 120 counties, in order to make his case that McConnell had failed the citizens of Kentucky.
+Mitch, Please!: How Mitch McConnell Sold Out Kentucky (and America, Too), which was co-written with Chris Tomlin, was published in March 2020 and debuted 11th on the New York Times Best Sellers List.
+In his book, Jones is highly critical of McConnell and the impact of his decisions in his over 35 years in the U.S. Senate, at times, calling him "the most destructive force in American democracy" and stating that "[McConnell] will say anything, do anything, or take any position, if it means helping him gain more political power."
+Jones' criticisms of McConnell were met with some criticisms of the book, itself, comparing the story of the 120 county road trip to walking or dragging a dead dog, noting that the book would have been a "minor classic,” at half the size.
+In the final chapter, Jones explains his thought process behind not running against McConnell in the 2020 race, stating that his heart wasn't in it.
+Jones stated "I used the idea of a book about Mitch to write about Kentucky and explore my thought process."

-While Jones identifies as a progressive, Politico has said that he "espouses a doctrine of empathy that you won’t hear from many liberals today."
-Jones has said "I wish the people that I love didn’t like Donald Trump, but I understand why they do," and claims to regularly talk to more conservatives than any other progressive in the U.S., estimating that 80% of his listeners voted for Trump in 2016.
-Jones' criticism of Kentucky political figures is not limited to Republicans; he has publicly labeled the state's Democratic Party as "a disaster".
+While Jones identifies as a progressive, Politico has said that he "espouses a doctrine of empathy that you won’t hear from many liberals, today."
+Jones has said "I wish the people that I love didn’t like Donald Trump, but I understand why they do," and he claims to regularly talk to more conservatives than any other progressive in the U.S., estimating that 80% of his listeners voted for Trump in 2016.
+Jones' criticism of Kentucky political figures is not limited to Republicans; he has publicly labeled the state's Democratic Party as "a disaster.”
 At a Democratic banquet held the night before the 2016 Fancy Farm picnic, he blasted the party for abandoning working-class voters, focusing on liberal strongholds in Louisville and Lexington, and compromising on core values to appeal to conservatives.

-In addition to the radio show, website, and televised program, Jones also started a sports bar in Lexington that is modeled after the KSR brand called Kentucky Sports Bar & Grille, colloquially known as "KSBar".

-On January 5, 2021, Jones and Craig Greenberg, former CEO of 21c Museum Hotels, were announced as lead investors in a group that purchased a majority stake in Ohio Valley Wrestling, a Louisville-based independent professional wrestling promotion.
-Under the agreement, wrestling veteran Al Snow continues to run OVW's day-to-day operations.